shalanah/inapp-debugger/README.md

 - ❌ Opens file in default browser - Unexpected behavior.
 Continues to confuses user on how to download file.
 - Intent link escape (opens link in default browser instead of in-app) - `intent:https://example.com#Intent;end`
 - Last updated: Feb 7, 2024
+- * I have to come back to these some are using the default browser iin-app view of sorts and some are using Chrome in an in-app

 | App (Android)     | Uses default browser | Detect In-app | On-the-fly download | Static asset download            | Intent link escape |
 | ----------------- | -------------------- | ------------- | ------------------- | -------------------------------- | ------------------ |